-- "The A1C test should be performed using a method that is certified by the National Glycohemoglobin Standardization Program (NGSP) as traceable to the Diabetes Control and Complications Trial (DCCT) reference assay.
-Grade B" - "Point-of-care A1C testing for diabetes screening and diagnosis should be restricted to U.S. Food and Drug Administration-approved devices at Clinical Laboratory Improvement Amendments (CLIA)-certified laboratories that perform testing of moderate complexity or higher by trained personnel.
-Grade B" - "Marked discordance between A1C and repeat blood glucose values should raise the possibility of a problem or interference with either test.
-Grade B" - "In conditions associated with an altered relationship between A1C and glycemia, such as some hemoglobin variants, pregnancy (second and third trimesters and the postpartum period), glucose-6-phosphate dehydrogenase deficiency, HIV, hemodialysis, recent blood loss or transfusion, or erythropoietin therapy, plasma glucose criteria should be used to diagnose diabetes.
-Grade B" (American Diabetes Association Professional Practice Committee, 2023a; ElSayed et al., 2023)
+- "To avoid misdiagnosis or missed diagnosis, the A1c test should be performed using a method that is certified by the NGSP and standardized to the Diabetes Control and Complications Trial (DCCT) assay.
+Grade B" - "Marked discordance between measured A1c and plasma glucose levels should raise the possibility of A1c assay interference due to hemoglobin variants (i.e., hemoglobinopathies) and consideration of using an assay without interference or plasma blood glucose criteria to diagnose diabetes.
+Grade B" - "In conditions associated with an altered relationship between A1c and glycemia, such as hemoglobinopathies, including sickle cell disease, pregnancy (second and third trimesters and the postpartum period), glucose-6-phosphate dehydrogenase deficiency, HIV, hemodialysis, recent blood loss or transfusion, or erythropoietin therapy, only plasma blood glucose criteria should be used to diagnose diabetes.
+Grade B" - "Adequate carbohydrate intake (at least 150 g/day) should be assured for three days prior to oral glucose tolerance testing as a screen for diabetes.
+Grade A"